magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_handler.md

 <h2 id="mtf_handler_overview">Handler overview</h2>

-We will use handler to setup preconditions and prepare initial testing environment for particular test.
+We will use handler to set up preconditions and prepare the initial testing environment for particular tests.

-You will know about types of handlers in the MTF, how to create handler, and how to use it.
+This topic discusses types of handlers in the MTF, as well as how to create and use a handler.